Want to watch better-quality PBS Video? Sign in to access HD streaming!

 In Sonora, Mexico, thousands of Gulf Grunion fish act on a seemingly suicidal desire to breed out of water.
 The female grunion deposit eggs in the sand as far from aquatic predators as possible.
 The eggs remain buried in the wet sand and hatch in about 10 days, at which point the young grunion make their way back into the water.

-Major support for NATURE is provided by the Arnhold Family in memory of Clarisse Arnhold, Sue and Edgar Wachenheim III, the Kate W. Cassidy Foundation, the Lillian Goldman Charitable Trust, the Filomen M. D’Agostino Foundation, Sandra Atlas Bass, and Rosalind P. Walter.
-Support is also provided by the Corporation for Public Broadcasting, PBS, and Viewers Like You.
+Major support for NATURE is provided by the Arnhold Family in memory of Clarisse Arnhold, the Halmi Family in memory of Robert Halmi, Sr., Sue and Edgar Wachenheim III, the Kate W. Cassidy Foundation, the Lillian Goldman Charitable Trust, the Filomen M. D’Agostino Foundation, Rosalind P. Walter, Sandra Atlas Bass, the Anderson Family Fund, by the Corporation for Public Broadcasting, by PBS, and by Viewers Like You.

 Upgrade Your Viewing Experience